pedrohdz/pythonista-fileserver/README.md

    `username`, and `password`**.
 5. Upload your `server.key`, and `server.crt` files into the
    `~/Documents/.httpfileserver` directory.
-6. Start up PythonistFileServer.
+6. Start up PythonistaFileServer.
 You should be good to go.

 ## Howtos